Definition: hardening materials (usually steel or cast iron) with a laser treatment

 Before direct diode lasers were sufficiently developed, diode-pumped solid-state lasers were widely used, which very easily reach the required beam quality.
 A somewhat better beam quality can actually help to obtain the ideal intensity profile by rapid scanning (see below).

 It is common to apply flat-top beam profiles, i.e., with a quite uniform intensity over some area and very low intensity outside that.
-Such beam profiles are often naturally provided by the used laser diode sources (containing a large number of small emitters), and are most appropriate, because that way one achieves consistent temperatures over the full processed area.
+Such beam profiles are often naturally provided by the used laser diode sources (containing numerous small emitters), and are most appropriate because that way one achieves consistent temperatures over the full processed area.

-Note that the temperature profile accurately reflects the applied intensity profile due to a more or less one-dimensional heat flow into the bulk material, provided that the width of the treated area is large compared with the depth of the processed material.
+Note that the temperature profile accurately reflects the applied intensity profile due to an approximately one-dimensional heat flow into the bulk material, provided that the width of the treated area is large compared with the depth of the processed material.
 Where this is not the case, it may be useful to shape the intensity profile accordingly, with somewhat lower intensity in the center region.

 Applications of Industrial Laser Hardening